dansingjulia/neofs-testcases/cmd/frostfs-adm/docs/subnetwork-usage.md

 # Managing Subnetworks

-This is a short guide on how to manage NeoFS subnetworks.
+This is a short guide on how to manage FrostFS subnetworks.
 This guide considers that the sidechain and the inner ring (alphabet nodes) have already been deployed, and the sidechain contains a deployed `subnet` contract.